znaczek/rxjs-query/README.md

 }
 ```
 Here we don't initiate any request on the component initialisation.
 We only invoke save action on form submit.
-After the request finishes the `events.success$` emits an event that is capture in ListComponent.
+After the request finishes the `events.success$` emits and that in turns is captured in ListComponent.